Free shore access

-The three minuscule Gili Islands, fringed by white-sand beaches and coral reefs, are among the most popular tourist destinations in Indonesia, and certainly one of the best snorkeling area in Southeast Asia.
-The crystal-clear waters of these paradisiacal islands, where turtle-watching is the star attraction, are the guarantee of exceptional snorkeling experiences.
+The three tiny Gili Islands, fringed by white-sand beaches and coral reefs, are among the most popular tourist destinations in Indonesia, and certainly one of the best snorkeling area in Southeast Asia.
+The crystal-clear waters of these paradisiacal islands, where turtle-watching is the star attraction, practically guarantee exceptional snorkeling experiences.
 Gili Air is the closest of the three islands to Lombok, and certainly the quietest and most peaceful of the three Gilis.

 To reach Gili Air, you have many options available, mainly from Lombok (Bangsal) and Bali (via Gili Trawangan), by ferry or speedboat.
-Inter islands boats transferts are also available (from/to Gili Air, Gili Meno and Gili Trawangan).
-Contact the different companies for up-to-date information.
+Inter-island boat transfers are also available (from/to Gili Air, Gili Meno and Gili Trawangan).
+Contact the various companies for up-to-date information.

-The spot to explore covers a 150 to 200 meters-wide area between the beach and the reef drop-off.
-At this point, when starting from the beach, you will cross a few dozen yards of sandy areas and seagrass (↕0.5-2m), then a sea bed covered with coral (↕2-3m) as far as the reef drop-off (↕+6m).
+The spot to explore covers a 150 to 200 yards-wide area between the beach and the reef drop-off.
+At this point, when starting from the beach, you will cross a few dozen yards of sandy areas and seagrass (↕2-6ft/0.5-2m), then a sea bed covered with coral (↕6-10ft/2-3m) as far as the reef drop-off (↕+20ft/6m).

-The sea turtles (two species, the green sea turtle and the hawksbill sea turtle, are mostly observed in the Gilis) use to feed on the sea grass, sometimes a few meters only from the beach.
-You can also meet them on the coral areas along the drop-off, especially at high tide.
+The two sea turtles species, the green sea turtle and the hawksbill sea turtle, are mostly observed in the Gilis.
+The turtles feed on the seagrass, sometimes a few yards only from the beach.
+You can also encounter them on the coral areas along the drop-off, especially at high tide.

 In Gili Air, like elsewhere in the archipelago, the turtles have been long used to human presence and can be easily approached and observed.
-Avoid disturbing the turtles, which come to the area to feed and rest: don’t chase after them, don’t touch them, and leave them enough room when they come up to the surface to breathe.
+Avoid disturbing the turtles.
+They have come to the area to feed and rest: don’t chase after them, don’t touch them, and leave them enough space when they come up to the surface to breathe.

-The reefs were damaged in the past and are slowly regaining their former glory.
+The reefs here were damaged in the past and are slowly regaining their former state.
 Don’t touch the coral and be careful not to break it with your swim fins.
-Watch out for boats that come and go on this site when you are exploring the drop-off area.
+Watch out for boats that come and go frequently at this site when you are exploring the drop-off area.

 On Gili Air, you’ll find countless beachside hotels, bungalows, cafés, bars and restaurants.